 - Scouts will have the opportunity to complete requirements towards adventure loops during the week.
-These activity badges may include: - Webelos: Aquanaut, Into the Woods, Game Design, Earth Rocks - Bear: Bear Necessities, Beat the Drum, Salmon Run, Bear Goes Fishing - Wolf: Paws of Skill, Spirit of the Water - Scouts will also complete the BB shooting, archery shooting, and sports award for their rank and participate in fishing, sports, climbing, and more! - There will be two camp-wide campfires taking place during the week where packs will be invited to participate: the first being on Tuesday evening and the second on Friday evening.
+These activity badges may include: - Webelos: Aquanaut, Into the Wild, Sportsman, Castaway and Stronger-Faster-Higher - Bear: Bear Necessities, Salmon Run, Bear Claws and Fur, Feathers & Ferns - Wolf: Call of the Wild, Spirit of the Water and Paws of Skill - Scouts will also complete the BB shooting, archery shooting, and sports award for their rank and participate in fishing, sports, climbing, and more! - There will be two camp-wide campfires taking place during the week where packs will be invited to participate: the first being on Tuesday evening and the second on Friday evening.
 Here, packs are invited to provide a song, skit, or cheer.
 On Friday night there will be a Family BBQ taking place.
 The cost is \$8 per adult, \$6 children, Scouts and leaders staying the week attend for free.